 Are you looking for a 2 day San Sebastian itinerary?
 If yes, then you’ve come to the right place.
 In this article, I’ll show you the highlights of one of my favorite cities of the Basque Region in Spain.
-San Sebastián is located at the northern coast of Spain, close to France.
+San Sebastián, also known as Donostia, is located at the northern coast of Spain, close to the French Basque Region in France.
 The city has a population of around 100,000 residents and is known for its beautiful beaches and great food.

 If you’re looking for a place to stay in San Sebastian, I highly recommend the Hotel de Londres y Inglaterra.

 The hotel is perfectly located within the city, and is walking distance to everything you will want to see and do during your visit.
 I absolutely loved my stay there.

 Even if you don’t end up staying at the Hotel de Londres, pop in to the lobby bar of a glass of txakoli to enjoy the view of La Concha beach (Playa de La Concha).
 The views here are hard to beat!

 The Maria Cristina Hotel: A High End Choice for Accommodation in San Sebastián

 Another luxurious option for hotels in San Sebastian in the Hotel Maria Cristina.
 If you adore old school glamour and luxury, you can’t go wrong here.

 Book early during the summer months, and also during the San Sebastian film festival where hotel rooms sell out extremely early.

 Finally, I’d be remiss in my San Sebastian hotel recommendations if I didn’t mention Akelarre.
 OH MAN.
 This place is chic, modern and hands-down the most incredible place to stay in San Sebastian.